Water Service Installation Fees

 System Development Charges are associated with all new water service connections.
-See the attached brochure (PDF) for more information on the current fees.
+See the System Development Charges brochure (PDF) for more information on the current fees.
 These fees are subject to change by the City Council and annual increases may be applied.

 Advance Finance District (AFD )/ Reimbursement District (RD) Charges

 There may be an additional charge if the property connecting to service is associated with an AFD or RD.
 Please visit our interactive map and select the Reimbursement District layer to see if your property may be part of a district.
 Please contact us if you have questions.